citp/privacy-policy-historical/a/ae/aeg/aegon.co.uk.md

 **Log information**

-When you use our services or view content provided by Aegon UK, we may automatically collect and store certain information in [server logs](https://www.google.com/intl/en/policies/privacy/key-terms/#toc-terms-server-logs).
+When you use our services or view content provided by Aegon UK, we may automatically collect and store certain information in [server logs(Opens new window)](https://www.google.com/intl/en/policies/privacy/key-terms/#toc-terms-server-logs).
 This may include:

   * details of how you used our service, such as which tools you used
   * telephony log information like your phone number, calling-party number, forwarding numbers, time and date of calls, duration of calls, SMS routing information and types of calls.